milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Contact Us

-Have any questions about the information here?
+Have any questions about the information here or wish to contact our Data Protection Officer (DPO)?
 You can contact us here.